Magic Fill

 Magic Fill uses dictionaries to select words for your crossword grid.
 These dictionaries can be:

-- Custom dictionaries: You can upload your own word lists for Magic Fill to use.
+- Custom dictionaries: In addition to the built-in dictionaries, you can upload your own dictionaries for Magic Fill to use.

 Each word in these dictionaries has a score.

-- Curated scores: Many built-in dictionaries include scores assigned by the dictionary curator, reflecting word frequency or suitability for crosswords.
+- Curated scores: Some built-in dictionaries include scores assigned by the dictionary curator, reflecting word frequency or suitability for crosswords.

 - Default score: If a word does not have a curator-assigned score, it is given a default score of 50.